Doncic, Powell lead Mavericks past Embiid-less 76ers, 109-91

 76ers: Josh Richardson had a four-point play in the second quarter, hitting a 3 as he was fouled by Seth Curry and making the free throw.
 Richardson and Al Horford scored 16 apiece. … Coach Brett Brown got a technical foul in the second quarter for complaining that Doncic pushed off on a step-back 3 over Richardson, who also wanted the call.

 Mavericks: Crowd favorite Boban Marjanovic sent the fans who were left into a frenzy with a 3-pointer in the final seconds against his former team.
 The 7-foot-4 Serbian had 12 points on 5-of-6 shooting.
 The only miss was another 3 seconds before the one he made.
-Marajnovic was with the 76ers the latter part of last season and the run to the second round in the playoffs. … Dorian Finney-Smith had 16 points on 7-of-10 shooting.
+It was the second 3 of the season for Marajnovic, who was with the 76ers the latter part of last season and the playoffs. … Dorian Finney-Smith had 16 points on 7-of-10 shooting.

 UP NEXT